laccore/data-aggregator-and-renamer/README.md

 ![icon]

 This project aggregates data from machine outputs of different scientific machines used at the [Continental Scientific Drilling Coordination Office (CSDCO)](https://csdco.umn.edu).

-It will also apply core names/IDs to aggregated data, if [supplied a file to translate](#core-list-file).
+This tool will also [apply core names/IDs](#rename) to aggregated data.

 The tool currently supports machine outputs from several instruments.